What is agency nursing and why it could be the perfect career move

 Are you interested in becoming an agency nurse with Pulse?

-Our work opportunities include flexible ad-hoc shifts up to full-time hours.
-We advertise roles covering all specialisms and settings, with competitive rates of pay and escalated rates for many shifts.
+Our agency nursing opportunities include flexible ad-hoc shifts up to full-time hours.
+We have roles covering all specialisms and settings, with competitive pay rates and escalated rates for many shifts.